rudsonalves/trainers_stopwatch/README.md

 - **Model Updates**:
   - In `HistoryModel`, added an `int split` attribute to directly record splits instead of calculating them.

-- **Athletes Page Enhancements**:
+- **Users Page Enhancements**:
-  - Introduced a list of pre-selected athlete IDs, `_preSelectedAthleteIds.addAll`, which locks the selected athletes from being deselected on the `AthletesPage`.
-This ensures athletes with active stopwatches are not accidentally deselected.
+  - Introduced a list of pre-selected user IDs, `_preSelectedUserIds.addAll`, which locks the selected users from being deselected on the `UsersPage`.
+This ensures users with active stopwatches are not accidentally deselected.
-  - In `DismissibleAthleteTile`, athlete lock control is managed, and the checkbox for athlete selection has been replaced with a card elevation of 5, enhancing the aesthetic appeal.
+  - In `DismissibleUserTile`, user lock control is managed, and the checkbox for user selection has been replaced with a card elevation of 5, enhancing the aesthetic appeal.

 - **Personal Training Page Refactoring**:
   - Refactored to remove `Dismissible` into a dedicated class `DismissiblePersonalTraining`.